The Algol 68 Genie project

 Marcel van der Veer Computing history

-FORTRAN - lingua franca with a promising future behind it
+Fortran - lingua franca with a promising future behind it

 March 2022